vplesko/OrbLang/docs/pages/04_operators.md

 };
 ```

 `std.scanI32` is a function that attempts to read a 32-bit integer value from the standard input.
 Normally, it would pause the execution of our program until this value is read.
-Here, however, that call will never be executed, since it is already clear that the comparison result is `false`.
+Here, that call will never be executed, since it is already clear that the comparison result is `false`.

 Finally, we have the logical operators.